Calculating Gauge

 10 divided by x = length of each stitch; Multiply that number by 4 = number of stitches in 4 inches

-10 divided by = height of each row; Multiply that number by 4 = number of rows in 4 inches
+10 divided by y = height of each row; Multiply that number by 4 = number of rows in 4 inches

 *I would recommend rounding up to the nearest whole number